1971 Indonesian legislative election: Background

 In March 1966, President Sukarno signed a document giving Army commander Suharto authority to restore order.
 Suharto used this document to ban the Communist Party of Indonesia (PKI), which was officially blamed for the coup attempt the previous September.
 In June, the Provisional People's Consultative Assembly (MPRS) passed a resolution calling for elections to be held by 5 June 1968.
 Two years later, the People's Consultative Assembly elected Suharto president.
 The army-backed New Order regime subsequently announced that the Golkar organisation would be its political vehicle.
 The regime stressed that Golkar ("Functional Groups") was not a political party.
 In order to give General Ali Murtopo, a member of Suharto's personal staff, time to turn Golkar into an organisation fit to command a majority in the legislature, the general election originally planned for no later than 5 July 1968 was postponed to no later than 5 July 1971.

 After a time with no word from the government concerning the forthcoming election, on 22 October 1968, the Sinar Harapan daily reported a statement by President Suharto to the effect that the government had begun to take the necessary steps to organise the poll.
 A General Election Board was established in mid-1969 headed by Minister of Home Affairs Amir Machmud.
 On 23 September 1970, the ballot paper numbers and electoral symbols for the 10 election participants were announced.

 A total of 6,000 tons of paper, 6 ships, 45,000 motor vehicles and 793,036 ballot boxes (lockable to ensure secrecy of the ballot) were needed for the election.

 Campaign

 Regulations and restrictions

-On 25 April, Home Affairs Minister Amir Machmud spoke on television and asked all election participants to campaign for national, not party issues.
+On 22 April, Home Affairs Minister General Amir Machmud announced the election campaign rules, and two days later spoke on television and asked all election participants to campaign for national, not party issues.
 The official campaign ran from 27 April to 25 June.
-Election participants were forbidden to question the state Pancasila ideology or the 1945 Constitution.
-Also banned were disrespectful comments about the government, state officials or foreign countries.
+Under the rules, which the newspaper Harian Kami called "The Twelve Commandments", election participants were forbidden to question the state Pancasila ideology, the 1945 Constitution and the government's policies or their implementation.
+Also banned were disrespectful comments about state officials or leaders of foreign countries.
 Permission for election rallies had to be obtained in advance, and all election materials had to be submitted to the authorities for approval.
-There was also a specific ban on "partisan use" of the name of former president Sukarno, which affected the PNI campaign in particular.
+There was also a specific ban on "partisan use" of the name of former president Sukarno, which affected the PNI campaign in particular as two of Sukarno's children, Guntur and Rachmawati campaigned for the party in the early stages.
 The seven-day period after the end of the campaign was a "calming down" period, with no campaigning and all election posters within 300 meters of polling stations being removed.